-Our members Nick and Lela will introduce you to some of the ins and outs of firing the Radius Rocket Kiln.
+Our members Nick and Lela will introduce you to some of the ins and outs of firing Shirley, our gas kiln.
 Every kiln is different, but there are several common principles that must be learned in order to fire any manual gas kiln.
-During this cone 10 reduction firing, and we welcome you to put your own work into the kiln (details here), or just participate in the workshop to see what it is all about!
+During this cone 10 reduction firing we welcome you to put your own work into the kiln (details here), or just participate in the workshop to see what it is all about!

 Dates and (loose) timeline:

-Saturday, April 17th @ 2pm : Loading begins.
-Arrive at 2pm for an explanation and a demonstration of the beginning of loading the kiln.
-Typically, loading takes takes 3-4 hours, and you are welcome to stay for as much or as little of this process as you want.
+Friday, March 1st@ 6:00pm: Loading begins.
+Arrive by 6:00pm for an explanation and a demonstration of the beginning of loading the kiln.
+Typically, loading takes 3-4 hours, and you are welcome to stay for as much or as little of this process as you want.
 After loading, the door is bricked up and the burners are turned on to warm the kiln up overnight.

-Sunday, April 18th @9am: Beginning reduction: The kiln has already been turned and has been heating up for a few hours at the point. during this time the objective is to keep temperature even and to go from an oxidation to a reduction firing atmosphere.
-This is not always easy and is effected by many factors (ex: the weather and how the kiln was loaded).
-There will be an explanation on how temperature and other details help to decide next steps for adjustments and there will be explanation on the difference between oxidation and reduction.
+Saturday, March 2nd: Firing begins at 7am and (should be) going into reduction around 10am: The kiln will be turned on at 7am (you are welcome to join if you are interested in seeing this part), and then will heat up for a few hours.
+During this time, the objective is to keep the temperature even and to go from an oxidation to a reduction firing atmosphere around 10am (this is when it gets exciting so join around 10am for this action).
+Getting the kiln into reduction is not always easy and is affected by many factors (ex: the weather and how the kiln was loaded).
+There will be an explanation on how temperature and other details help to decide the next steps for adjustments, and there will be an explanation of the difference between oxidation and reduction.

-Sunday, April 18th @4-6pm: Final stages of the firing process.
-The kiln has been turned up and adjusted gradually over the coarse of the day for approximately 10 hours.
+Saturday, March 2nd @7-9(ish)pm: Final stages of the firing process.
+The kiln has been turned up and adjusted gradually over the course of the day for approximately 12 hours.
 Things are heating up and getting exciting!
 There will be an explanation of the steps leading up to this point, and tactics for encouraging reduction at peak temperatures/specific times.
+It is hard to predict exactly how long the firing will take before it reaches temperature.
+The firing could be done as early as 7 but will likely take a while longer.

-Tuesday, April 20th @6pm: Unload.
+Tuesday, Mrach 5th @6:00pm: Unload.
 We get to unload the kiln and see all the fruits of our labor!
 We will interpret and discuss the results of the firing, and those of you who have work in the kiln can take home your goodies.

-Workshop objective: You will walk away having a broader knowledge of what ^10 reduction firing is, and the differenced between gas and electric firing.
+Workshop objective: You will walk away having a broader knowledge of what ^10 reduction firing is, and the difference between gas and electric firing.

 Learning principles :